cs1302uga/cs1302-ce27.5/README.md

 the purposes of completing a set of algorithm analysese at a later time.
 Code and notes will be shared between group members via a private Git repository.

+## Course-Specific Learning Outcomes
+* **LO3.d:** Apply pair-programming principles in a software-based project.
+* **LO5.a:** Utilize a version control tool such as Git or Subversion to store and update source code in a multi-programmer software solution.
+* **LO6.c:** (Partial) Implement, analyze, and assess combinations of searching/sorting algorithms such as linear search, binary search, quadratic sorts, and linearithmic sorts.

 ## References and Prerequisites

 * [Setting up your own GitHub Account](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md)